joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 Your engineering manager has visibility problems you don't think about.
 They're responsible for multiple teams, attend meetings you never see, and make trade-offs across contexts you don't have.
 They depend on you for ground truth.

-Risks and blockers.
+Start with risks and blockers.
 What could go wrong?
 What's slowing the team down?
 What's the thing that keeps you up at night?
-Your manager needs to know these things before they become crises.
+Your manager needs to know these before they become crises.

-Team health.
-How are people doing?
+They also need to know how the team is doing.
 Is anyone struggling, burning out, or thinking about leaving?
 Your manager can't help with problems they don't know exist.
-This is information you gather in [your 1:1s](/running-effective-one-to-ones).
+This is what you gather in [your 1:1s](/running-effective-one-to-ones).

-Progress and context.
+Progress needs context to be useful.
 Not just what's done, but what it means.
-A shipped feature is more useful information when paired with customer reaction or remaining work.
+A shipped feature tells them more when you pair it with the customer reaction or the work that remains.

-Your honest assessment.
+And they need your honest assessment.
 When asked how things are going, "fine" is not helpful.
-What's actually happening?
+What's really happening?
 Where are the gaps between reality and how things look?

 ## How to communicate

-The failure mode isn't usually silence.
-It's the wrong type of communication at the wrong time.
+Most tech leads don't go silent.
+They communicate the wrong things at the wrong time.

 Regular updates beat irregular ones.
 A weekly written update, even just bullet points, builds trust better than occasional long conversations.
 Your manager knows what's happening without having to ask.
 I use [four questions I answer every week](/weekly-updates) to structure this.